AnjuKanjirathingal/Facebook_QSG_Markdown/QSG_FB_Post.md

          1. To create a new reel, tap **Reel**.
 2. Perform one of the following:
-    *	To upload from device, select a video from your device storage.
+    *	To upload from a device, select a video from your device storage.
-    *	To upload a live video, tap **Camera icon** **Note:** Allow necessary audio and video permissions to proceed.
+    *	To upload a live video, tap the **Camera icon** **Note:** Allow necessary audio and video permissions to proceed.
 3. To edit the video, tap **Edit reel**.
 4. To add privacy settings and tagging, tap **Next**.